functionalfriday/fsharp-saturn-demos/WineTasting/README.md

 - Add health check to application
 - Next step: use a real database.

+## 2021-05-28

+Goal: Every participant should be able to run the F# project.

+- option 1: install dotnet core native on each participant's machine
+- option 2: create a docker container which includes the dotnet sdk & runtime, so that every developer can start working right away.

+We tried option 2.

+Option 2 also has different sub-options:

+- option 2a: VS-Code focused: VS-Code has so-called "dev-containers"
+- option 2b: IDE independent docker containers ("hand-crafted")

+We tried option 2a.

+It almost worked, but we ran into issues with relative paths having the wrong root.
+Maybe similar to https://github.com/dotnet/project-system/issues/3619

 ## 2021-05-06

 - app.sqlite database is not copied to bin/Debug/... anymore.